jupyter-book/mystmd/docs/executable-plugins.md

 ## Implementing a custom transform

 Directives can be used to extend MyST with rich structured content.
 However, sometimes we want to _modify_ the existing behavior of MyST.
 One of the ways to do this is by writing a custom transform.
-In this section, we'll implement a transform that replaces **bold** text with _emphasis_.
+In this section, we'll implement a transform that replaces **bold** text with **special bold text**.

 First, let's define the transform
 :::{literalinclude} markup.py